nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 ## Steps individuals can take
 * Reduce the number of people you are in contact with each day, especially if you are in a vulnerable group (e.g., seniors and those with pre-existing conditions).
 * Remember that even if you are not super vulnerable, many people around you are; follow these practices to protect others.
-* Wash your hands "like you just chopped a jalepeno and have to change a contact lens".
+* Wash your hands "like you just chopped a jalapeno and have to change a contact lens".
 * Stay home if you are sick; be prepared with a few extra supplies in case you need to self-quarantine.
 * If you are an employer, encourage your employees to stay home when sick (and financially support them to do so).